Healthy Homes Assessment Hutt Central

 Insulation Hutt Central

-Ceiling and underfloor insulation is a requirement in all rental houses as of July 1st, 2019.
-Property managers and landlords have to ensure that the insulation is up to this new quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental homes as of July 1st, 2019.
+All landlords and property managers are required to make sure that the insulation is in line with this new standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.

-A well-insulated house can reduce condensation and lower the chance of mould and dampness, as well as making it easier to allow the house to hold the heat.
+A well-insulated house can help control condensation, and decrease the risk of mould and dampness, as well as making an easier task to allow the household to keep warmth.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The greater the R-value, the more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3